 Allbirds come in several styles.
 The best-known is the Runner, an old-school running shoe with uppers made from either cozy merino wool or lightweight, tree-based fabric.
 Both types come in a variety of colors.
 Some colors of wool Runners are also available as Mizzles, which are treated with a water-resistant finish for rainy days.

-In addition to the basic Runner, Allbirds offers a high-top sneaker called the Tree Topper, the slip-on-style Loungers, a slip-on with laces called Tree Skippers, and a high-top with a raised heel for runners called Runner-Ups.
+In addition to the basic Runner, Allbirds offers a high-top sneaker called the Tree Topper, a chunky-soled running shoe called the Tree Dasher, the low-top Piper, the slip-on-style Lounger, a slip-on with laces called the Tree Skipper, and a running shoe with a raised heel called the Runner-Up.
 There are only a few U.S. stores that sell Allbirds, but all pairs sold online come with a 30-day, no-questions-asked warranty.
 So even if he wears his shoes for a week before deciding they’re not quite right for him, he can still return them or exchange them for a different size or style.

-Probably the best-known multi-tool is the iconic Leatherman.
-This palm-size tool combines 18 functions in one, including two types of pliers, two screwdrivers, a mini-saw, a wire stripper, replaceable wire cutters, a file, plain and serrated knives, spring-action scissors, can and bottle openers, and a ruler.
+Probably the best-known multitool is the iconic Leatherman.
+This palm-size tool combines 18 functions in one, including two types of pliers, two screwdrivers, a mini-saw, a wire stripper, replaceable wire cutters, a file, straight-edge and serrated knives, spring-action scissors, can and bottle openers, and a ruler.
 Leatherman also makes variants with fewer tools or different types of tools.

 Another popular option is the classic Swiss Army knife from Victorinox.
 One version, the rescue tool, has 15 functions.
-It has a seat belt cutter, a window breaker, a disk saw for shatterproof glass, an extra-strong screwdriver, and a locking serrated blade he can use one-handed – all in a package just 4.37 inches long.
-Victorinox offers many other Swiss Army knives as well, from a mini keychain model with only three tools to a hefty 27-function SwissTool.
+It has a seat belt cutter, a window breaker, a disk saw for shatterproof glass, an extra-strong screwdriver, and a locking serrated blade he can use one-handed — all in a package just 4.4 inches long.
+Victorinox offers many other Swiss Army knives as well, from a mini-keychain model with only three tools to a hefty 27-function SwissTool.

 One of the most popular comments on the Reddit thread was a wish for a “weekend holiday with her.”
 It received tons of responses — some tongue-in-cheek, others genuinely enthusiastic.
 People in long-distance relationships, spouses working too much overtime, and parents of young children all talked about how much they’d love a chance to get away for some private time with their partners.
 Several posters described special day or weekend trips they had taken with their significant others, including one who said she had never seen her boyfriend cry until he opened the backpack containing the plane tickets.